Genre: Music Documentary

 -Scott-Heron’s music has been sampled by people such as MF Doom, Black Star, Common, Talib Kweli, and Kanye West.
 Speaking of sampling, the Jamie XX remix of his cover of “I’ll Take Care of You” was overtly sampled in a hit song in 2012.
 What was the big song that used the beat of that remix, lyrics from that song, and even brief background vocal samples from this musician?
 “Take Care” by Drake and Rihanna.
 That’s the song.

 -XL Recordings signed Gil Scott-Heron during his last years of life.
-Do you know who else XL has signed that are currently on the label?
+Do you know who else XL has signed that is currently on the label?
 Radiohead, Adele, Frank Ocean, and Jack White to name a few.

 -This was directed by English filmmaking duo Iain Forsyth and Jane Pollard.
 They are from Manchester and Newcastle respectively and have worked on 20,000 Days on Earth, EDIT, and Anyone Else Isn’t You.